carlsmith/coffeeshop/scripts/main.coffee.md

         slate.setValue source
         slate.clearSelection 1
         slate.focus()

-        value
+        return value

-This API function is used to push inputs to the input history internally.
-It does some housekeeping to remove any older duplicate.
+This API function is used to push inputs to the input history.
+It does some housekeeping to remove an older duplicate if it exists.

     slate.updateHistory = (source) ->